 As you decide, you should know that when changing your legal business structure mid-year, you have to file two tax forms for that tax year:

 - One under your employer identification number for the part of the year you were incorporated.

 - One under your social security number for the part of the year you were a sole proprietor.

-To avoid that headache, consider making your business structure change effective either slightly before or at the start of 2017.
+To avoid that headache, consider making your business structure change effective at the start of 2017.

 In most states, you can do what’s called a “delayed filing.”
 Rather than saddle yourself with the task of filing paperwork amid all else you have on your plate at the beginning of the year, delayed filing lets you file forms now but delay the incorporation date.
 You can file to have your new structure take effect on your date of choice (within a certain span of time) in the New Year.
 With a January 1 effective date, you can make a clean start and avoid the double tax filing requirement I mentioned earlier.
 Best of all, you’ll have the paperwork out of the way.
 And after the ball drops in Time Square, you’ll be free to jump right into running your business as its new structure in 2017.